-This healthy baked crab cakes recipe is not only delicious but easy too.
+This high protein healthy crab cake recipe is not only delicious but easy too.
 Ready in 20 minutes, serve them as appetizers at your next party or tasty dinner with a side salad and rice.

 Disclosure: This post contains affiliate links for your convenience.
 As an Amazon Associate, I earn from qualifying purchases.

 Have you ever had crab cakes baked?
 In all honesty, I have only had them twice in my life and both times they were fried.

 I was not a fan.
 I knew I had to be missing something because so many people rave about this classic dish.